LisaR103/KursGitIntro/HowtoWorkGitHub.md

 	`git push`

-username is my username
+- username is my username
-password is my token that I generated for this repository
+- password is my token that I generated for this repository
+ - in the main settings go to `Developer Settings` at the very bottom
+ - under `Fine grained token` generate the token and **remember to copy and safe it**

+My Mac saves the credentials in the Keychain Manager.
+When I change the repository I am working on/

-If this doesn't work try deleting the safed token from the Schlüsselbundverwaltung:
+If this doesn't work try deleting the saved token from the Schlüsselbundverwaltung:

 - Open Keychain Access app.
 - Search for github.com
 - Delete the information of other users/repositories

 ![Keychain](https://github.com/LisaR103/KursGitIntro/blob/main/KeychainAccess.png)

-I only have to put in the password 1x per session

 7. pull file = update *from* remote repository